emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 - <span style="color:gray;">'hourlyIntensities.csv'</span>

 The hourly datasets above were uploaded into BigQuery.
-I checked if a smooth upload was successful by using the a few quick queries:
+I checked if a smooth upload was successful by using a few quick queries
 <br>

 ---

-Sucessful Upload Check:
+Successful Upload Check:

 <details>